What Is Private AI?

 Using private AI can provide many opportunities for enterprises to optimize their AI strategies, as shown below:

-Protect your proprietary data
+Protecting proprietary data

 When you feed your business’s proprietary data into public AI models, you agree to make that data public, whether you realize it or not.
 For one thing, you’re trusting a third party with your sensitive data, and you can’t be certain the third party will take the appropriate precautions to protect that data.
 You’d also be taking the business insights found in your data and building them into the public AI models.
 This means that your competitors could directly benefit from those insights.